 All the internal reasons speak to the importance once again of hiring the right person to begin with.
 The external reasons may be something that can be easily addressed and fixed.
 Whether the reason is internal or external, performance issues must be handled in a timely manner.
-This is addressed in "Defining Discipline".
-We discuss performance issues in greater detail in Chapter 11.
+This is addressed in Defining Discipline immediately below.